rails/rails/guides/source/active_record_callbacks.md

 of object encapsulation.

 WARNING.
-Refrain from using methods like `update`, `save`, or any other methods that cause side effects on the object within your callback functions.
+Refrain from using methods like `update`, `save`, or any other methods that cause side effects on the object within your callback functions. <br><br>
 For instance, avoid calling `update(attribute: "value")` inside a callback.
-This practice can modify the model's state and potentially lead to unforeseen side effects during commit.
-Instead, you can assign values directly (e.g., `self.attribute = "value"`) in `before_create`, `before_update`, or earlier callbacks for a safer approach.
+This practice can modify the model's state and potentially lead to unforeseen side effects during commit. <br><br> Instead, you can assign values directly (e.g., `self.attribute = "value"`) in `before_create`, `before_update`, or earlier callbacks for a safer approach.